jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Where these callbacks are placed matter.
 Typically it is good practice to place p_callback() functions before any events are placed in the score.
-In this example, these are places just prior to score().
+In this example, these are placed just prior to the first write to the ``score()``.

 .. literalinclude:: ../../examples/tutorials/amen/amen_preprocess.csd
     :language: python